stuartcallum/blog/content/posts/buenos-aires.md

 We wondered the streets for dinner.
 There was a great buzz.
 But when we saw McDonalds was closed we knew we were SOL for food.
 We found a pizza place swarmed with tourists charging $50 for a pizza, and chose to go to bed hungry.

 Christmas Day was more festive.
-We had a wee Ckris Kringle with presents we bought in town.
+We had a wee Kris Kringle with presents we bought in town.
 And Taaj made us all french toast.
 ![Kris Kringle](https://r2-holidays.callumstu.art/south-america/IMG_9333.jpeg)